[This post appeared previously on the original Hotshot Fitness site. We had some folks ask about it, so we’re re-posting. Enjoy!]

 Anthony Harrell spent three years with the Ukonom Hotshots.
 His adventures in fire inspired him to pursue a career in Physical Therapy, and he recently graduated from the Doctor of Physical Therapy program at the University of California, San Francisco (UCSF) / San Francisco State University.

-He lives in the San Francisco Bay Area with his wife, Julie, and their dogs.
+He lives in the San Francisco Bay Area.
 He has been a contributor to Hotshot Fitness since 2016.
 He can be reached at anthony [ at ] hotshotfitness.com

 Interested in writing for us?
 Check out our contributor guidelines for more information.